kubeflow/examples/agents/README.md

 This service account key will need read access to Google Cloud Storage in order to permit TensorBoard to read training log data that it will then display in the TensorBoard UI.

-Next we need to specify the path of the key that was just downloaded in a command that will store the contents of the key in our kubernetes cluster.
+Next we need to specify the path of the key that was just downloaded in a command that will store the contents of the key in our Kubernetes cluster.

 ```bash
 SECRET_FILE_NAME="secret.json"